vlayer-xyz/vlayer/book/src/appendix/architecture/time_travel_teleport.md

 Both **Time Travel** and **Teleport** features are made possible by the `Inspector` struct, a custom implementation of the `Inspector` trait from REVM.
 Its purpose is to **intercept**, **monitor**, and **modify** EVM calls, particularly handling **travel calls** that alter the execution context by switching the blockchain network or block number.

 How does it work?
-When `ExecutionLocation` is updated, `Inspector` creates a separate EVM with new `ExecutionLocation` context (using `transaction_callback` passed), pauses the current one and executes the subcall on a separate inner EVM.
+When `ExecutionLocation` is updated, `Inspector`:
+1. Creates a separate EVM with new `ExecutionLocation` context (using `transaction_callback` function passed as argument).
+2. Executes the subcall on a separate inner EVM with updated location.

 ```rust
 pub struct Inspector<'a> {